CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Discussion

-\textbf{C7: \cseven} We address V7 by requiring \emph{UP} to call \cmd{CredMgmt}.
-Hence, the user must authorize credential deletion one by one, making it impossible to delete multiple credentials with a single API call.
+\textbf{C7: \cseven}.
+We address V7 by requiring \emph{UP} to call \cmd{CredMgmt}.
+Hence, the user must authorize credential deletion one by one, to avoid deleting multiple credentials with a single API call.

-\textbf{C8: \cseven} We address V8 by enforcing temporal rate limiting on \cmd{Selection} calls to a maximum of three calls within two minutes.
+\textbf{C8: \ceight}.
+We address V8 by enforcing temporal rate limiting on \cmd{Selection} to a maximum of three calls within two minutes.
 We are not expecting issues with our rate limiting, akin to the limiting already existing for \cmd{ClientPin(GetPinToken)}, as a client typically calls \cmd{Selection} once per session.

-\textbf{Usability} We believe that the stronger security granted by our countermeasures is worth the inevitable usability trade-offs.
-C1, C2, and C8 do not affect usability.
-C5 only introduces one additional \emph{UV} and \emph{UP} check every time the credential and user identifier need to rotate out (e.g., once per month), barely affecting usability.
-On the other hand, C4 requires the user to remember a second PIN, and C6 and C7 add more authorization requirements to \cmd{Reset} and \cmd{CredMgmt}.
-C3 also adds user interaction when connecting to the authenticator over NFC.
+\textbf{Usability of the countermeasures}.
+The deployment of C1 and C8 does not affect usability.
+C2 requires the user to notice the authenticator's visual feedback.
+Implementing C3 introduces an additional \emph{UP} check each time the client connects to the authenticator over NFC, which is costly.
+C4 forces the user to remember a second PIN.
+C5 introduces one \emph{UV} and \emph{UP} check each time the credential and user identifiers are being rotated out, e.g., once per month.
+The implementation of C6 would require PIN verification for every call to \cmd{Reset}.
+C7 would add a button press each time the \cmd{CredMgmt} API is invoked.

-\textbf{Adding a display} We do not consider adding a display to a roaming authenticator an optimal solution as it is \emph{not backward-compliant}.
-Millions of deployed authenticators would remain vulnerable.
-Moreover, it would require significant hardware and software modifications, such as adding a secure display, a display controller firmware, and a battery, that would introduce usability, performance, and cost issues.
+\textbf{Authenticator with a display}.
+We do not consider adding a display to a roaming authenticator in the list of countermeasures as is not backward-compliant and would require to recall all vulnerable authenticators without a display.
+Moreover, for newer authenticators, it entails significant hardware and software modifications, such as adding a secure display, a secure display controller firmware, and a battery, that would introduce usability, performance, and cost issues.